Point-free Construction of Real Exponentiation: Real Exponents (The General Case)

 Externalising yields the desired exponentiation map $(0,\infty)\times\mathbb{R}\rightarrow (0,\infty)$ (cf. Convention~\ref{conv:fixingx}).
 The exponent laws follow immediately. \end{proof}

-\begin{remark} The reader may have observed that we only proved the exponent laws in Theorem~\ref{thm:xzetaDed} --- this is because the base product equation ($(x\cdot y)^\zeta=x^\zeta \cdot y^\zeta$) does not transfer directly over the gluing, and thus requires separate proof.
-We defer proof of the base product law to Subsection~\ref{subsec:onesidedrealBase}. \end{remark}
+\begin{rem} The reader may have noticed that we only proved the exponent laws in Theorem~\ref{thm:xzetaDed} --- this is because the base product equation ($(x\cdot y)^\zeta=x^\zeta \cdot y^\zeta$) does not transfer directly over the gluing, and thus requires separate proof.
+We defer proof of the base product law to Section~\ref{subsec:onesidedrealBase}. \end{rem}

 As an immediate corollary of the theorem, we generalise Proposition~\ref{prop:monotoneantitone} to obtain the following monotonic/antitonic result for real exponentiation with respect to the \emph{exponent}: